Solar Panels in Leiston, Suffolk

 How much electricity will solar panels generate in Leiston?

 Based on Suffolk regional data, a 4kWp system generates approximately 3,880 kWh per year at a yield of 970 kWh/kWp, covering 102% of average household use (3,800 kWh/year).
 The area receives around 1,600 sunshine hours annually.
-Suffolk ranks #13 of 102 UK counties for solar yield, putting Leiston in an excellent position for solar energy.
+Suffolk ranks #13 of 102 UK counties for solar yield, which is about as good as it gets for generation in Leiston.
 Output peaks between May and August and is lower in winter, though annual generation figures already account for this seasonal variation.
 South-facing roofs at a 30-40° pitch achieve optimal yields, while east or west-facing roofs still produce 80-85% of maximum output.

 What is the difference between solar PV and solar thermal?